 For U.S. citizens traveling internationally, consider signing up for the free Smart Traveler Enrollment Program (STEP), which could help the State Department assist you in case of emergency.
 If you're from outside the States, see if your home country has a similar program.

 Trust Everyone and No One

 One of the best reasons to travel alone is to meet new people, but this also makes you more vulnerable.
 It's okay to hang out, travel and share with new friends, but you might not want to ask them to hold your money.
 Scam artists can often be the most charming companions you'll find; you want to be open-minded, but keep your guard up enough to ensure your safety.

 Avoiding the Single Supplement

-If you're flexible and ready to go at a moment's notice, you could save money by booking at the last minute.
-Tour operators who are eager to sell out their last few places may be willing to reduce their usual single supplement.
-Abercrombie & Kent and Road Scholar are two companies that regularly offer discounted or waived single supplements.
+You can sometimes save money by booking at the last minute.
+Tour operators eager to sell out their last few places may be willing to reduce their usual single supplement.
+Abercrombie & Kent and Road Scholar are two companies that regularly discount or waive single supplements.

 It's not for everyone, but you may also want to consider staying in a hostel, which charges per bed rather than per room.
 Hostelling International properties tend to be reliably clean and secure, and they're open to travelers of all ages.

 To keep track of the latest single travel deals, sign up for solo travel newsletters and regularly visit sites that cater to singles.
 See our resource list below for ideas.